 My advice on National Parks Is two fold.
 1.)
 Find out where you can get the best bang for your buck.
 (Utah has five that are famous) and 2.)
 Look for parks that are less visited, like the Badlands of South Dakota or Acadia National Park in Maine.
 I've fallen in love with the Southwest, so Arizona and New Mexico would be great places to visit during the winter, and are packed with parks for all kinds of sightseeing and activities.
 Last on the State and National Parks.... give hiking consideration and plan for it.
 Most of us haven't been out in nature and staying inside the car most of the time can sterilize the experience.

 Now on to International trips.
 At the moment this is the trickiest of options, but it's not stopping some from exploring.
-For a list of countries that are currently open, click here.
+Visit this CNN page for a list of countries that are currently open.
 My advice is if you're desire is to travel internationally, or begin to plan for future international trips, consult with a travel professional.
 It won't cost you a penny more.
 The advice you get can be invaluable.
 At the moment there are so many requirements, whether it be a negative COVID test within the past 3 days, or a self quarantine upon arrival you'll need to know what each requirement entails.

 What would I do If I were you?
 Well, travel is going to open, and I believe it's actually going to be a better experience moving ahead.
 Companies, like mine, have had to innovate, implement protocols and rethink travel in a brand new way.
 This has required, and at times forced creativity and for the well being of the traveler.
 What I'm seeing most is what I call "bubble groups", which are friends or family that travel together on a private trip.
 These trips tend to be more costly to operate, and therefore more expensive to the consumer, but they provide not only a better experience but also give peace of mind.
 Who really wants to do the 50 passenger bus tour now anyway?
 Not me.